Once upon a time, hardly anyone went to Uzbekistan. Many people didn’t even know where Uzbekistan was on a map (and some of my friends still don’t!)

 Tashkent offers an efficient metro system – and the platforms inside the metro stations are a tourist attraction in themselves.
 Many of the stations are named after famous Russians or Uzbeks – and are works of art.
 Be aware that you are not allowed to take photos in the metro.

-Each metro ticket costs 1200 Soum (cash only).
-You’ll be given a token to insert into the entry gates.
+Each metro ticket costs 1200 UZS ($0.15 USD).
+Tickets must be paid with cash, and you’ll be given a token to insert into the entry gates.

 My favourite metro station was Kosmonavtlar.
 The walls are lined with images of astronauts, including the first human in space, Yuri Gagarin.